sukanka/MEIZU16S_unlock_tutorial/README_EN.md

 ## Some helpful files

-* **Downgrade package**: You can use this to save your phone from becoming bricks or downgrade your rom to previous version.
+* **Downgrade package**: You can use this to save your phone from becoming bricks or downgrade your rom to previous version. **ALL these roms are Chinese Version!**
   * For 16th, 16th Plus, and 16s [Available on BaiduNetDisk](https://pan.baidu.com/s/1vaLHIR8GaqaJ1AsqKrTjOQ), password:b5nh. (thanks to @最飘得手机).
   * For 16x, also [available on BaiduNetDisk](https://pan.baidu.com/s/1IrEtLLyB-6qlKRw6BEoAmQ), password:uu15 (thanks to@Xiaolock)
+  * For 16s Pro, [available on TianYiNetDisk](https://cloud.189.cn/t/7RRbmyQF326n) ,  password: 0194  ( thanks to @因为我高冷)
 * Not available for other models now.

 * **TWRP files**: Available for 16th, 16th Plus, 16s.
 I will post it on github.

 ## Guide to unlock your phone